Quantization-scheme-Independent Energy and Its Implications for Holographic Bounds

 where \(c_{D}\) is a constant depending only on the spacetime dimension \(d\).
 The numerical analysis in~\cite{Li:2022cvm} shows that, when the energy $E$ is obtained from the usual holographic renormalization scheme, this upper bound is satisfied when the total energy is defined using the standard quantization scheme, whereas it can be violated when the alternative quantization is used.

 Another important quantity in holography is the computational complexity.
 There are two widely studied proposals: the ``complexity = volume'' (CV)~\cite{Susskind:2014rva,Stanford:2014jda} and ``complexity = action'' (CA)~\cite{Brown:2015bva,Brown:2015lvg} holographic complexities.
 The CV conjecture identifies the complexity of the boundary state with the volume of a codimension-one extremal hypersurface in the bulk, in close analogy with the construction of holographic entanglement entropy.
 It was further shown in~\cite{Yang:2019alh} that the growth rate of CV complexity admits an upper bound that is proportional to the total energy of the spacetime.
 In contrast, the CA conjecture associates quantum complexity with the gravitational action evaluated on the Wheeler-DeWitt (WdW) patch~\cite{Brown2016}.
-The Lloyd bound places a universal limit on the growth rate of CA complexity in terms of the total energy:
+The Lloyd bound is often interpreted as an upper bound on the late-time growth rate of holographic complexity: